MyCAA: Everything you Need to Know

 You can’t use MyCAA for books, supplies, equipment, uniforms, computers, or electronic devices.

-• Tuition for courses and examinations not included in the spouse’s Education and Training Plan and courses already started or completed by the spouse
+- Tuition for courses and examinations not included in the spouse’s Education and Training Plan

 How to Sign Up for MyCAA

 Head over to the MyCAA Scholarship Spouse Portal Online.
-There will be a DEERS eligibility check to confirm if you meet the requirements or not.
+There will be a DEERS eligibility check to confirm whether you meet the requirements.
 If you do, you can establish your MyCAA account.

 Will I Receive $4,000 a Year?

-No, there is an annual cap of $2,000 per fiscal year.
-However, there are spending cap waivers if the program you want to do is more than that per year.
+No, there is an annual cap set per fiscal year.
+However, there may be spending cap waivers if the program you want to do costs more than that per year.
+In 2025, that cap was $2000 per year.

 Can I Use MyCAA at Any School?

-The school you use MyCAA at has to be accredited by a suitable agency and one that is recognized by the US Department of Education.
+The school you use MyCAA at has to be accredited by a suitable agency and recognized by the US Department of Education.
 Here’s a list of MyCAA schools, or you can search for schools here.

 How Soon Should I Start the Process?

-You should submit your education and training plan for approval at least 2 months before you would want to start the program.
+Allow 2 months.
+You should submit your education and training plan for approval at least two months before you plan to start the program.

 What Happens If I’m Not Approved?

-You will get a message from the system letting you know why you were not approved as well as the required steps to take to get approved if that is possible.
+The system will send you a message explaining why you were not approved and describing the steps you must take to get approved if possible.

-What If MyCAA Cannot Cover All of My Education?
+What If MyCAA Does Not Cover All Expenses?

-Often times MyCAA can’t pay for all of your education.
-Make sure you also apply for FAFSA, which is the application for federal student aid.
+MyCAA likely can’t pay for all of your education.
+Make sure you also apply using FAFSA, which is the application for federal student aid.

 You can also look into transferring your spouse’s Post 9/11 GI Bill to you.
 Additionally, there are many scholarships you can apply for that are specific for military spouses.